zacharyy/GraphicsGroupProjects/README.md

 ## PA10: Pinball
 This is the simulation of a pinball table with options to adjust the lighting and camera.
 To run this project ```cd PA10``` then follow the instructions in the README.md.

+## PA11: Mini Golf
+This is the simulation of a mini golf course with options to adjust the lighting and camera.
+To run this project ```cd PA11``` then follow the instructions in the README.md.